When Risks and Uncertainties Collide: Mathematical Finance for Arbitrage Markets in a Quantum Mechanical View: Geometric Arbitrage Theory Background

 \subsection{Arbitrage Theory in a Differential Geometric Framework}

-Now we are in the position to rephrase the asset model presented in subsection \ref{StochasticPrelude} in terms of a natural geometric language.
+Now we are in the position to rephrase the asset model presented in Subsection \ref{StochasticPrelude} in terms of a natural geometric language.
 Given $N$ base assets we want to construct a portfolio theory and study arbitrage and thus we cannot a priori assume the existence of a risk neutral measure or of a state price deflator.
-In terms of differential geometry, we will adopt the mathematician's and not the physicist's approach.
 The market model is seen as a principal fibre bundle of the (deflator, term structure) pairs, discounting and foreign exchange as a parallel transport, num\'{e}raire as global section of the gauge bundle, arbitrage as curvature.
 The no-free-lunch-with-vanishing-risk condition is proved to be equivalent to a zero curvature condition.